Alegres/awstraining-serverless-hands-on/README.md

 The error message will say, that the CORS is not enabled on the resource response.
 It means, that our endpoint is not returning the correct headers.
 Basically, our Lambda integration should set such CORS headers as response.
 We will work on this in the next chapters.

-## Implement logic & asynchronous flow
+## Main logic & the asynchronous flow
 We now want to implement the following components & flows:
 * **Recommendations table** - a DynamoDB table, that will keep recommendations for the feedback that we have received.
 For example: "According to the feedback that you provided, you should work on the following areas...".
 The entries to that table will be inserted by the **feedback consuming Lambda**, which will consume the asynchronous message from SQS, and call Amazon Bedrock to generate some meaningful recommendation.
 * **Recommendations retrieving functionality** - a functionality of our system that will allow retrieving recommendations from our DynamoDB via our REST API.